Mikuel210/Statify/README.md

 Type ``statify init [template]`` to start a new project from a template.

+### Virual environments

+Virtual environments are a key part of understanding how Statify works.
+Virtual environments are Python scripts located in the project's temporary directory and executed from the project's root directory.
+All virtual environments automatically import the ``statify`` module, and are able to import other modules from Statify, such as ``constants`` or ``compiler``.

+You can execute a Python script as a virtual environment by calling ``statify.execute_venv``

 ### The compile file

 The compile file is executed when you run ``statify compile``.
 Its purpose is to get the required data and turn it